ablair264/outpost-custom/docs/SMART_SEARCH_README.md

 ## Fallback Mode

-If OpenAI API is unavailable or product summary is missing, the system automatically falls back to keyword-based filter generation (no AI needed).
+If OpenAI API is unavailable or Supabase metadata cannot be loaded, the function falls back to keyword-based filters (still validated against whatever metadata is available).
+If both Supabase and metadata are missing, it returns minimal filters and an empty result list.

 ## Monitoring

 Check Netlify function logs to see:
 ```
-[smart-search] Product summary loaded from /var/task/public/product-summary.json
+[smart-search] Loaded fallback summary from /var/task/public/product-summary.json
-[smart-search] 121 products, 1000 variants
 [smart-search] Processing query: I need polo shirts for my team
-[smart-search] OpenAI response: {"filters": {...}, "explanation": "..."}
 ```

 ## File Structure